MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - **Transition planner**: An integral component of **Staking optimizer**, this module predicts the most efficient **transitionPlan**, which is the best procedure of asset move that implements the transitioning to a given **staking_portfolio**, based on the current **poolsState**.
 - **Trading optimizer**: This is similar to **Staking optimizer**, except that it relates to trading.
 - **Trading planner**: This is similar to **Staking planner**, except that it relates to trading.
-- **Pools tracker**: A shared module between **Staking optimizer** and **Trading optimizer**, this module retrieves and tracks all relevant information from chains, like Reward Release Speed, and total Staked LP of each pool.
+- **Pools tracker**: A shared module between **Staking optimizer** and **Trading optimizer**, this module retrieves and tracks all relevant information from chains, like Reward Release Speed, and total Staked mLP of each pool.
 Running this module on-chain would enhance transparency, but would at the same time incur huge gas fees and effectively disable the system.

 <br>